njrardin/openai-tweet-generator/README.md

 # OpenAI API Tweet Generator

 This is a fake tweet generator app based on the [Pet name generator app](https://github.com/openai/openai-quickstart-node) created for the OpenAPI [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the instructions below to get the project running.
 ## Setup

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)